scipy/scipy.org/www/install.rst

 For Windows: Christoph Gohlke provides `pre-built Windows installers
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ for many Python
-packages, including all of the core Scipy stack.
+packages, including all of the core SciPy stack.

-You can also build any of the Scipy packages from source, for instance if you want to get involved with development.
-This is easy for packages written entirely in Python, while others like Numpy require compiling C code.
+You can also build any of the SciPy packages from source, for instance if you want to get involved with development.
+This is easy for packages written entirely in Python, while others like NumPy require compiling C code.
 Refer to individual projects for more details.